reasoned-ai/norm/README.md

 ![factor graph](docs/_static/encapsulate_factor_graph.jpg)

 This practice is called encapsulation which is a similar concept in Object Oriented Programming (OOP).
 Encapsulation not only modularizes the logic expression to reduce the overall code complexity, but it also factors out a lemma from the world.
 Other logic expressions can sign up the lemma without re-proving it.
 The more logic expressions depend on this lemma, the higher impact it is.
 These high impact in-domain or cross-domain lemmas will be the value of proposition.
-Lemmas can be invented by human experts and verified against data, or by machine intelligence and verified by human experts.
-An effective and efficient interactive lemma invention is the key to facilitate the expert system.
+Inventing new lemmas from data is the task known as inductive logic programming (ILP).
+ILP facilitates the machine initiated collaboration that can help discover hidden relations in the world that are overlooked by human experts.

+###Relaxation
+Logic expressions are often strict, a.k.a., ‘hard’.
+These hard rules can be difficult to generalize.
+Sometimes they are precise, but fail to cover many cases.
+Sometimes they are brittle and sensitive to the changes of values.
+The relaxation softens the hard rules through parameterization which can be optimized by machine learning algorithms.
+ Parameterization creates a family of logical relations among objects.
+The process of fitting searches for the best value of these parameters with respect to an objective, e.g., the expected accuracy.
+Sophisticated controls involve fine-tune cross-validation or calibration hyper-parameters, but people can rely on automatic machine learning (AutoML) algorithms to obtain the most generalizable parameters.

+    ChildNoSmoke(p: Patient, r: String, th: Integer parameter(10)) := p.age < th => r !~ 'smoke';
+    History.fit();

+The above example sets the age threshold as a parameter initialized to 10.
+Fitting uses witnessed data of the patient’s medical history to minimize the mis-matches between *_prob* and *_label*.

+Not only explicit threshold parameters can be relaxed, relations can be parameterized too.
+For example,

+    // Relax ~ to a glove based similarity operator ChildNoSmoke.relax(~, ~$glove);
+    // Simply relax ~ to any implementation ChildNoSmoke.relax(~);

+Here, the ‘like’ operator is replaced with a glove based similarity relation which contains pre-trained parameters.
+Glove word2vec allows us to compare ‘smoke’ and ‘tobacco’ without enumerating the semantics.
+However, not all pre-trained parameters generalize to the existing domain.
+The fitting process adapts these pre-trained parameters accordingly to improve the generalizability.

+Moreover, Norm implements a graph attention layer to relax the generic logical operators like ‘or’, ‘and’, and ‘imp’.
+The entire logic program can be compiled to a giant neural network that is trained end-to-end.

+Relaxation enables human initiated collaboration that human experts provide knowledge like physical laws or common sense as parameterized relations, while machines optimize these parameters with respect to a specific task.

+Both human and machine initiated collaborations are important for human experts to model the domain.
+The more efficient learning algorithms, the more effective collaborations.